BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

 ![Translation Matrix](pictures/pmatrix_translation.png "Translation Matrix")

 We now consider two coordinate systems: the stage coordinate system (our origin) and the detector coordinate system (our target).
 The world coordinate system is not important in this context.
-In the following picture, 3D (Euclidean) coordinates are expressed in terms of the stage coordinate system, and 2D (Euclidean) coordinates are expressed in terms of the detector coordinate system (ignoring its *w* axis).
+In the following picture, 3D coordinates (x, y, z) are expressed in terms of the stage coordinate system and 2D coordinates (u, v) are expressed in terms of the detector coordinate system (ignoring its *w* axis).

 ![Projective system](pictures/geometry_stage_projection.png "Projective system")

 To calculate a projection matrix for the current geometry, we have to consider five subsequent transformations.
 Each transformation is expressed by a matrix.
 The final projection matrix is then the product of these five transformation matrices.

 1. We shift the origin of the coordinate system from the stage to the source, which is our center of projection.
+The scaling factors s<sub>x</sub>, s<sub>y</sub> and s<sub>z</sub> take care of converting the volume units into the units of the world coordinate system, for example from voxels to millimeters.

     ![Shifting the origin to the source](pictures/pmatrix_F.png "Shifting the origin to the source")